Your First Trip to Disney World With Kids

 - Put your phone inside a waterproof case (or in my world a ziplock bag).
 Rain and rides equal water and I don’t know about you but I don’t want to have to purchase a new phone after paying for this Disney vacation!

 - Talk to other parents before you go.
 Do your research.
 Figure out which parks will be best and suit your child’s interests.
+My personal favorite park for first timers is Magic Kingdom.
+Check out this awesome and incredibly detailed one day itinerary for Magic Kingdom from my friend Jen at Travel With a Plan.

 - Many children are scared of the characters…I mean think about this giant mouse or Darth Vader trying to take his picture with you?!?!